Information scrambling in a collision model: Results and discussions

 In order to investigate the role of the disorder inside the memory, we add the phase shifters only in the $M_1$ mode at each step.
 This is reasonable for the memory with only two modes, because we are concerning about the relative phase difference $\delta$ of $M_1$ and $M_2$ modes.
 In Fig. \ref{Fig_disorder}, we show the stroboscopic dynamics of the BMI and TMI for various phase differences between the $M_1$ and $M_2$ modes.
 From Fig. \ref{Fig_disorder}(a) one can see that the BMI approaches to a nonzero steady-state value in the long-time limit for $\delta\ne 0$.
 Moreover, as as shown in Fig. \ref{Fig_disorder}(b), the TMI evolve to a negative steady-state value.
 For example, in Fig. \ref{Fig_disorder}(c) and (d) we show the $L$ dependence of BMI and TMI for $\delta/\pi=0$ and $\pi/2$ [along the horizontal dashed lines in panels (a) and (b)].
 We can thus conclude that the presence of disorder in the memory tends to trap the information in the memory and scramble them.
 The disorder prevents not only the information lossing from the memory but also locally accessing the information.

 We also consider the effects of the disorders in the environment.
 The phase shifters in the optical paths of all the memory and environment modes at each step are added to introduce the disorders $\delta$ and $\delta_k$ which denotes the disorder of the $k$-th environmental mode.
 The disorders $\delta_k$ are generated randomly and are static for a fixed mode.
+The random phases are uniformly distributed on the interval $[-\pi,\pi]$.
 In Fig. \ref{Fig_disorder}(c) and (d), the averaged BMI and TMI over 128 samples and their standard deviations are shown.
 One can see that the steady-state value of the averaged BMI is greater than that of the cases of $\delta_k=0$, i.e. disorder is present only in the memory.
 This means that the disorders in the environment enhance the localization of information in the memory.
 The residual information in the memory is scrambled as well.